usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/walkthrough_101.md

 <!-- comment goes here -->
 ```

 * XML vocabularies are typically qualified with **namespaces** to show, and to disambiguate, which XML application or language they belong to.
 The namespaces are indicated by name *prefixes*.
-So in this repository (and conventionally for XProc), any element prefixed `p:` is an XProc element, and another prefix or none indicates an extension or another vocabulary, such as appears in XML being processed.
+So in this repository (and conventionally for XProc), any element prefixed `p:` is an XProc element, and another prefix or none indicates an extension or another vocabulary, such as may appear in XML being processed.

 ```
 <p:output port="result" serialization="map{'indent' : true(), 'omit-xml-declaration': true() }" />